id-Software/Quake-III-Arena/README.md

                             all bots even if someone is named "allbots")

   tell <client num> <msg> - send message to a single client (new to server)

+  cvar_modified [filter]  - list modified cvars, can filter results (such as "r*"
+                            for renderer cvars) like cvarlist which lists all cvars
 ```